 - Readiness to learn

-- Barriers and limitations (such as physical and mental capacity, and low health literacy)
+- Barriers and limitations (such as physical and mental capacity, and low health literacy or numeracy)

 Often, the first step is to find out what the patient already knows.
 Use these guidelines to do a thorough assessment before starting patient education: